DennisB97/FS22FlyPathfinding/README.md

 Did not see any possiblity to avoid including very thin meshes near terrain like the roads in the octree grid as solid, could cut some generation time by a good solution.

 ## Changelog

+1.0.1
+- fixed bugs with AStar class, and grid update function.
+- small other improvements and cleanup.
+- added new functions to CatmullRomSpline class used for proper steering along the spline.

 1.0.0 initial release.